Trying to double the visits to your hotel’s website? SEO, or Search Engine Optimization, will play a key role in increasing your reach.

-You may be informing them about your hotel's history or your current amenities, but it will likely be on a more broader scale where you are talking about the points-of-interest around the hotel and the area in general.
+You may be informing them about your hotel's history or your modern amenities, but it will likely be on a more broader scale where you are talking about the points-of-interest around the hotel and the area in general.

 This content is meant to inform and entice those who may be interested in staying at your hotel.
 At the same time, this content builds authority by showing them that your hotel cares about guests’ interests and comfort.

 Your content marketing can be taken to the next level with Google My Business posts, a backlink strategy, and some basic keyword research.
-Even simply posting the articles on your hotel’s blog and linking to them from your social media profiles can have a positive impact on your site’s growth.
+Even merely posting the articles on your hotel’s blog and linking to them from your social media profiles can have a positive impact on your site’s growth.

-Of course, if you really want to get good results, you’ll want to consider popular keywords that people search that relate to your hotel and area, like “ski resorts in northern Washington” or “best places to eat in Spokane”.
+Of course, if you really want to get good results, you’ll want to consider popular keywords that people search that relate to your hotel and area, like “ski resorts in northern Washington” or “best places to eat in Spokane.”
 Then build content around this that can grab the attention of those visiting the area.